HereIsKevin/codepad/README.md

 ## Installation

-Binaries are currently unavailable for Codepad.
-However, it is easy run Codepad from source.
+Binaries for Codepad are currently only available for macOS.
+However, it is to build Codepad from source.

 ### macOS or Linux